First Slide

 The history of the past is important.
 The difference is in how that history is presented.

 “Exploring The Gullah Culture” is a unique presentation where that difference can be experienced first hand.
-Boone Hall is the only plantation in the Charleston area to present a live presentation of this unique culture adapted by African slaves.
+Boone Hall is the only plantation in the Charleston area to present a live presentation of this unique culture adapted by enslaved Africans.

 True descendants of the Gullah people present the history of this culture through storytelling, song, and dance that is at times educational, at times entertaining, and at times…very moving and emotional.